Mario13-code/capstone-project/README.md

 # Front-End specification

--User Authentication
+- User Authentication
--create neighborhood posts
+- create neighborhood posts
--View Feed of Nieghborhood posts
+- View Feed of Nieghborhood posts
--like and comment on posts
+- like and comment on posts
--Edit and Delete posts created by user
+- Edit and Delete posts created by user

 # Data Base Model

--User
+- User
--Posts
+- Posts
--Comment
+- Comment
--Like
+- Like

 # API Specifications

--Authentication
+- Authentication
--Posts
+- Posts
--Comments
+- Comments
--Likes
+- Likes

 ############################################################################################
 #The 3rd idea would be a Barber Portefollio & Appointment Tracker